Physics-50/Module-1/docs/Module1p5.md

 Your checkpoint for this week (submitted on Gradescope) will include the following:

-+ Your best estimate, with uncertainty, for the distance the ball landed from the ramp, based on your own results
++ Your best estimate, with uncertainty, for the distance the ball landed from the ramp, based on your own second-round results
-+ Your best estimate of the distance and uncertainty from the class results
++ The best estimate of the distance and uncertainty from the results of the class as a whole
 + Answers to the following questions:
     - What were the primary sources of uncertainty that you found it essential to control to obtain accurate results in this experiment (explain)?
     - Do your results and those of the class as a whole appear reasonable?
 What basis are you using to reach this conclusion?
 Please limit your response to 2-3 sentences.